Silianglei/shellproject/README.md

     - Input: Takes a string to be parsed, and a string which is the delimeter the function parses by
     - Returns: Returns an array of strings after the given string has been parsed by the given delimeter
 6. ```void redirectDouble(int j, char ** command)```
+    - Input: Takes an integer and an array of strings
+    - Returns: void
+    - Redirects the contents of a given file as the input for a process.
+That output is then redirected into another given file.
 7. ```void runCommand(int j, int k, char input[])```
     - Input: Takes in two integers and a command separated by spaces
     - Returns: Void